anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 the RA would add the least invasive, Kubernetes-community aligned extension (say, Multus) to fill the gap.
-If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement in the :ref:`chapters/chapter07:gaps, innovation, and development` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.
+If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement in the :ref:`chapters/chapter07:introduction to gaps, innovation, and development` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.

 The Kubernetes Reference Architecture will be used to determine a Kubernetes Reference Implementation.
 The Kubernetes